Nova Titan Invitational

 T: Topicality is a stock issue, and as such I will vote on it if it's won.
 I don't particularly enjoy listening to T arguments, but who really does.
 I don't particularly love definitions (I.E. "substantial"), unless the original definitions are completely misrepresenting the words of the resolution/rule/etc. That being said, competing interpretations has been doing well in front of me recently so I would hardly call it unviable.
 Upholding your standards is pretty much the most important thing to do to win T in front of me.
 You can make your voter "NFA-LD rules" if you want, but there needs to be an articulated voter on T for me to vote on it.
 I default reasonability, but really I strongly prefer one or both debaters to give me a FW.
 I will evaluate T on whatever FW is given to me by the debaters.
 NOTE: My threshold for voting on T is lower than it was my first two years judging, if you happen to remember/have heard that I would not vote on Topicality.

 Theory: Pretty much the same as my T paradigm.
 I'll listen to theoretical positions, just give me some clear standards if you want to win that position in front of me.
-I default drop the argument, but will vote on drop-the-debater if that argument is warranted out to me.
+I default drop the argument if you don't read a warrant for why I should drop the debater, but I believe fundamentally that theory comes first, so it doesn't need to be a great warrant.
 Clear in-round abuse stories tied to theory arguments, especially those focused on research burden and unfair ground have been successful in front of me in the past, but I don't perceive myself as being uniquely drawn to them.
-I don't mind Neg debaters running Disclosure Theory against Affs, but unless the Neg runs a CP or an Alt I don't think Affs running Disclosure Theory against Negs is a viable strategy in front of me (NOTE: this is for LD, for PF aff's can run disclosure theory, it is viable in that realm). if the Neg DOES run a CP or Alt then suddenly Disclosure is a viable aff position.
+I don't mind Neg debaters running Disclosure Theory against Affs, but unless the Neg runs a CP or an Alt I don't think Affs running Disclosure Theory against Negs is a viable strategy in front of me if the Neg DOES run a CP or Alt then suddenly Disclosure is a viable aff position.
+(NOTE: this is for LD, for PF aff's can run disclosure theory, it is viable in that realm).

 Disclosure in PF is a fine theory position to run in front of me, but I will not vote for it on principle alone.
 I DO generally think disclosure is a good norm that should be adopted into PF, but that being said, you need to have clear standards, voters and weighing on a theory argument to win.
 My desire to not intervene in a round far outweighs my desire to punish teams for not disclosing.
 A role of the ballot framing is also a good strategy in any context if you're going for theory and if you're defending against a position like this then having a counter framework is also a good idea.